berkayoztunc/anchor-dev-container/readme.md

 - nodejs@18
 - npm
 - yarn

-- How to use:
-- Clone the repository from Git:
+## Clone the repository from Git:

 ```bash
 git clone https://github.com/berkayoztunc/anchor-dev-container
 ```
-Then, open the command palette in VS Code with cmd+shift+p and select "Remote-Containers: Open Folder in Container".
+Then, open the command palette in VS Code with `cmd+shift+p` and select "Remote-Containers: Open Folder in Container".
 VS Code will automatically create the Docker container and enter into it.

 ## Solana CLI commands
 Creating a Solana wallet:

 ```bash